Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 # Gas enabled networks

-By default, GoQuorum is a [free gas network](free-gas-network.md), which means gas is not consumed by transactions.
+By default, GoQuorum is a [free gas network](free-gas-network.md), which means gas is priced at zero and is not consumed when transactions are processed.
 However, gas price can be enabled if required.

 Transactions use computational resources, so they have associated costs.